9gix/dcs/README.md

 # Note: every forward migration must have its backward migration
 # For example: a sql script for create table,
 # must have its corresponding drop table

+# Create table sql script should be located in `schema` folder.
+# These sql scripts will be loaded by django migration script.
 ```